junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 At that, Cas looks up.
 "Well, technically, I do.
 It would turn me into a monster.
 Because that's the point, isn't it?
 Only the monsters can go to the Purgatory, so it makes sense if I become one, then I can go and find Dean."

 "After you are dead!
 And we don't know if there is any way to change you back!"
 Bobby walks over, puts his hands on Cas's wrist, stopping him for a moment.
-"Godammit, can you stop and think for a second?
+"Goddamnit, can you stop and think for a second?
 Do you think Dean would want that?"

 Cas stares back.
 "I don't know!
 I don't know what Dean would want because he's not here!
 Why don't you let me do this so I can ask him myself?"